-The deadline for filing your Form NYC-1127 and paying any amount due has been extended to July 30, 2020, in response to the COVID-19 pandemic and the extensions of the Federal and New York personal income tax filing deadlines to July 15, 2020.
+The deadline for filing your Form NYC-1127 and paying any amount due has been extended to June 1, 2021, in response to the extensions of the Federal and New York personal income tax filing deadlines to May 17, 2021.

 Under ordinary circumstances, if you have been granted an extension of time to file either your federal income tax return or your New York state tax return, Form NYC-1127 must be filed within 15 days after such extended due date.
-Because of the COVID-19 pandemic, those filing federal and New York state returns previously due on April 15, 2020, have been granted an extension until July 15, 2020.
-Consequently, the due date for the filing of the NYC-1127, and paying any amount due, is now extended to July 30, 2020.
+Those filing federal and New York state returns previously due on April 15, 2021, have been granted an extension until May 17, 2021.
+Consequently, the due date for the filing of the NYC-1127, and paying any amount due, is now extended to June 1, 2021.

 If you have been granted an additional amount of time to file your personal income taxes, you must submit a copy of the letter or other document showing that you have been granted an extension.
 The NYC-1127 would be due 15 days after the extended due date.